subvisual/subvisual.com/src/posts/2014-12-10-for-makers/index.md

 ---
+highlight: false
-path: /47-for-makers/
+path: 47-for-makers
-title: "For Makers"
+title: For Makers
+categories:
+  - academy
 author: joao-ferreira
 date: 2014-12-10
+intro: There's only so much you can do in life.
+Your time is limited, as well as your focus and your energy.
 tags:
   - design
-intro: "There's only so much you can do in life.
-Your time is limited, as well as your focus and your energy."
 ---

 There's only so much you can do in life.
 Your time is limited, as well as your focus and your energy.